-This toll adjustment further maintains the commercial E-ZPass and volume discounts, which are available to all Authority commercial customers, including those in rural areas, that enroll and qualify.
+This toll adjustment further maintains the commercial E-ZPass and volume discounts, which are available to all Authority commercial custom-ers, including those in rural areas, that enroll and qualify.
 Further, the Thruway is a vital transportation corridor for both intrastate and interstate commerce.
 Failure to properly maintain the highway could negatively impact all of New York State including rural areas.
 The Thruway System is a user fee supported system.
-Therefore, only those who use the Thruway System are affected by the toll adjustment.

-2. Reporting recordkeeping and other compliance requirements; and professional services:
+Therefore, only those who use the Thruway 2.
+Reporting recordkeeping and other compliance requirements; and professional services:

-There are no reporting, recordkeeping or professional service requirements necessary to comply with this rule.
+There are no reporting, recordkeeping or professional service require-ments necessary to comply with this rule.